 Ironically, researchers have found a potential method to reverse and/or prevent diabetes, and it might be available in the not too distant future.
 It’s a vaccine.

 Editor’s note: This article was originally published in March 2014.
-It has been completely revised and updated to include more comprehensive information, to improve readability and to add current research.
+It has been revised and updated to include more comprehensive information, to improve readability and to add current research.
 And to fix some SEO issues, but that’s probably boring to most readers.

 - Black SB, Lewis E, Shinefield HR, Fireman B, Ray P, DeStefano F, Chen R. Lack of association between receipt of conjugate haemophilus influenzae type B vaccine (HbOC) in infancy and risk of type 1 (juvenile onset) diabetes: long term follow-up of the HbOC efficacy trial cohort.
 Pediatr Infect Dis J. 2002 Jun;21(6):568-9.
 PubMed PMID: 12182385.